-What is a Pillow Block bearing?
+What is a light duty bearing?

 Pillow Block Bearings are bearing units that are contained inside a housing unit.
 The housing provides a rigid and secure positioning while allowing the bearing unit to rotate within a clean contained environment.
 The housing is bolted to a foundation allowing the outer ring of the bearing to remain stationary while the inner ring rotates.
 Housed bearings are generally used in light duty applications.